Does 1 Degree Lie Angle Make Difference?

 For instance, a 1-degree change in lie angle for a 7-iron can lead to a lateral shot deviation of approximately 4 to 5 yards.

-This variation in shot dispersion can be magnified for long irons, with the potential to result in even larger discrepancies in shot accuracy.
+This variation in shot dispersion can be magnified for long irons, with the possibility of larger discrepancies in shot accuracy.

 Custom club fitting has emerged as an indispensable element in optimizing a golfer’s performance.